utsav0/daily-dev-tips/src/pages/posts/how-i-made-a-no-div-playground-in-vanilla-javascript.md

 What we have made so far.

-- Retrieving values from textarea's
+- Retrieving values from text areas
 - Write these values to an iframe
 - Save the CSS Art into Firebase
 - Retrieve the CSS Art from Firebase